cidentertainment/node-replay/README.md

 Did the test pass?
 Of course it did.
 Run it again.
 Still passing?
 Why, yes.

 So let's have a look at that captured response.
-All the respones recorded for 'I <3 Quotes>' will be listed here:
+All the responses recorded for 'I <3 Quotes>' will be listed here:

 ```bash